Scott Brown (footballer, born June 1985): Aberdeen

 Following his departure from Celtic in 2021, Brown signed with fellow Scottish Premiership side Aberdeen as a player-coach, working as assistant manager to Stephen Glass in addition to his role on the field.
 After Glass' dismissal in February 2022, Brown's role as assistant manager was immediately given to Lee Sharp upon the appointment of Jim Goodwin.
 Brown would depart Aberdeen the following month, citing a desire to pursue coaching opportunities elsewhere; he retired from playing in May 2022 and thus moved into full-time management.

 Fleetwood Town

 On 12 May 2022, Brown was appointed head coach of EFL League One side Fleetwood Town.
+His debut on 30 July was a 2–1 loss at Port Vale.

 On 7 January 2023, Brown led Fleetwood to the FA Cup fourth round for the first time in their history when his side beat EFL Championship side Queens Park Rangers 2–1 at Highbury Stadium.
-On 7 February 2023, he subsequently led them to the fifth round after beating Sheffield Wednesday 1–0 in a replay.
+A month later, he led them into the fifth round after beating Sheffield Wednesday 1–0 in a replay; the run ended there with a 1–0 loss at Championship leaders Burnley.

+Brown's first full league season ended with Fleetwood finishing in 13th place.
+After a bad start to the 2023–24 season, in which the team took one point from their first six league games, Brown was sacked on 3 September.

+Ayr United

+Brown was appointed head coach of Scottish Championship club Ayr United in January 2024.